 About Us

-We have excellent access to transportation, being located on the intersection of US Highway 14 and SD State Highway 45 as well as being on the Dakota, Minnesota and Eastern Railroad.
-Our modern airport has an asphalt runway that is 3,600 feet long and features hangers, fueling facilities, and a pilot's lounge built in 2006.
+We have excellent access to transportation, being located on the intersection of US Highway 14 and SD State Highway 45 as well as being on the Dakota, Minnesota, and Eastern Railroad.
+Our modern airport has an asphalt runway that is 3,600 feet long and features hangars, fueling facilities, and a pilot's lounge built in 2006.

-Miller boasts a clinic and hospital, elementary through high schools, an assisted living center, nursing home, library, full city services such as 24 hour police protection, sewer, electric, and street departments.
-Emergency services include a 40 person volunteer fire department and an 18 person volunteer ambulance service.
+Miller boasts a clinic and hospital, elementary through high schools, an assisted living center, a nursing home, a library, and full city services such as 24-hour police protection, sewer, electric, and street departments.
+Emergency services include a 40-person volunteer fire department and an 18-person volunteer ambulance service.

-Recreational opportunities abound with some the finest pheasant and upland game hunting in the state.
-Lake Louise Recreational Area is only 14 miles northwest of Miller and provides bass and pan fish for the enthusiastic angler.
-Good fishing can also be experienced at Camp Dakota, Rose Hill and Jones Lake, all within Hand County.
+Recreational opportunities abound with some of the finest pheasant and upland game hunting in the state.
+Lake Louise Recreational Area is only 14 miles northwest of Miller and provides bass and panfish for the enthusiastic angler.
+Good fishing can also be experienced at Camp Dakota, Rose Hill, and Jones Lake, all within Hand County.
 Miller is only 54 miles from Lake Sharpe and 78 miles from Lake Oahe on the Missouri River.

-the city limits, the city offers a swimming pool with water slide, tennis courts, basketball courts, two city parks, baseball and softball fields, and a free campground.
-The Miller Golf Course offers a picturesque and challenging nine hole course with water hazards in play on all nine holes.
+Within the city limits, the city offers a swimming pool with a water slide, tennis courts, basketball courts, two city parks, baseball and softball fields, and a free campground.
+The Miller Golf Course offers a picturesque and challenging nine-hole course with water hazards in play on all nine holes.

-The Central Plains Arts Council sponsors many of our cultural offerings including music, theatre productions, and summer entertainment in the park.
-The McWhorter House museum is a must see for history buffs.
+The Central Plains Arts Council sponsors many of our cultural offerings, including music, theater productions, and summer entertainment in the park.
+The McWhorter House museum is a must-see for history buffs.